UWrc/UWrc.github.io/docs/storage/gui.md

 ### Transfer to and from Klone `/gscratch`

 As above, you can set UW Hyak Klone as the second Collection with the two-pane view to request transfers between your Kopah S3 buckets and Hyak `klone`.
 Using the **File Manager - Collection Search** search for "UW Hyak Klone" and select it.
 Navigate to a destination on `klone` that you have permissions to view.
 Select the data to transfer with the checkbox.
 Click the Start button to request the transfer.
-Globus will send you an email when your transfer is compelted.
+Globus will send you an email when your transfer is completed.

 <img src="/img/docs/globus/6_klone_kopah.png" alt = "Image shows how transferring from klone to kopah would look." />